-The slight increase of plastic packaging is an issue that needs to be targeted in the upcoming years and there are already efforts to replace plastic packaging by more fiber-based (paper) packaging.
+The decrease in the level of plastic packaging is still an issue that needs to be targeted more specifically in the upcoming years and there are already efforts to replace plastic packaging by more fiber-based (paper) packaging.

 8. SUSTAINABILITY TARGETS